Juliako/azure-content/articles/azure-sdk-dotnet-release-notes-2_6.md

 ##Known issues

-Collecting diagnostics logs in the emulator requires a 64-bit operating system.
+- Collecting diagnostics logs in the emulator requires a 64-bit operating system.
 Diagnostics logs will not be collected when running on a 32-bit operating system.
 This does not affect any other emulator functionality.

+- Azure SDK 2.6 released on 4/29/2015 had two issues:

+	- Universal App could not be loaded in Visual Studio 2015 when Azure SDK 2.6 was installed on the machine.
+	- Debugging a Cloud Service project would fail in Visual Studio 2013 and Visual Studio 2015 with a message stuck on "Configuring diagnostics for emulator".

+	An updated version of Azure SDK 2.6 was released on 5/18/2015.
+This version contains fixes for two issues described above.
+The build number for this version is 2.6.30508.1601 You can identify the build of the SDK from Control Panel -> Programs and Features -> Microsoft Azure Tools for Microsoft Visual Studio 2013 – v 2.6.
+The Version column will display the build number.

+	If you are still facing the above issues, install the latest version of the Azure 2.6 SDK for [VS 2012](http://go.microsoft.com/fwlink/p/?linkid=323511&clcid=0x409), [VS 2013](http://go.microsoft.com/fwlink/p/?linkid=323510&clcid=0x409) or [VS 2015](http://go.microsoft.com/fwlink/?linkid=518003&clcid=0x409).